darranholmes74/reading-notes/201_ReadingNotes/class8.md

 1. Flexbox is designed for one-dimensional content.
 Explain what this means.

-It excels at taking a bunch of items which have different sizes, and returning the best layout for those items.
+It excels at taking a bunch of items that have different sizes and returning the best layout for those items.

 2. Explain the difference between the main axis and cross axis.